TWO BEDROOM APARTMENT

 EPC: D64 (SORRY NO PETS)

 This first floor two bedroom apartment has recently undergone redecoration and has had new flooring and a new kitchen fitted together with electric built in oven and hob.
 The master bedroom has double fitted wardrobes.
 The bathroom has a shower over the bath as well as a wash hand basin and low level toilet.
 The lounge has a balcony overlooking the river and the sea beyond.
 There is gas central heating and double glazing throughout the flat.
-The property is close to a garage parking space with electric roller shutter door.
 Sorry No pets.
 Energy Raring D64 Council Tax band B.

 Looe is a small coastal fishing port in South East Cornwall with a population of 5,280 (2011) census.
 It is in fact two towns, East Looe and West Looe, connected by a bridge across the River Looe.
 They are located approximately 20 miles (32km) west of the city of Plymouth and seven miles (11km) south of Liskeard.